henribredt/Typography-WWDC22/README.md

 ![App screenshot](ressources/screenshot.png)

 ## Installation 👨🏼‍💻
-Download the Typography - WWDC22.swiftpm folder to your iPad and open it with the Swift Playgrounds 4 App.
-Then simply hit the run icon and the app launches.
+Download the *Typography - WWDC22.swiftpm* folder to your iPad and open it with the Swift Playgrounds 4 app.